rrrutledge/talks/bio-corporate.md

 - - -

-Russ Rutledge is the Director of Inner Source and Community at Nike.
+Russ Rutledge is the Director of Community and InnerSource at Nike.
 This startup within the company guides the process and tools to encourage and foster cross-team and community interaction and development.
 Russ's drive and passion is to enable all software engineers to achieve incredible technical and business throughput via quality tooling and streamlined work process.